Northamptonshire residents are being urged to ensure their chimneys are well maintained ahead of the Christmas period.

-- Your first option should be to ring 999, then get out and stay out
+- Your first option should be to get out, stay out and ring 999

-- If it is safe for you to do so, shut all air vents and flue dampers to reduce oxygen supply
+- If it is safe for you to do so however, shut all air vents and flue dampers to reduce oxygen supply

 - Move flammable materials such as furniture away from the fireplace